MeenaAru/AWS-Cloud/Cloud Concepts.md

 Allows you to add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.

 ## AWS Management Console
-Is used to access and manage Amazon Web Services through a simple and intuitive web-based user interface.
-The console itself doesn’t provide any recommendations.
+The AWS Management Console allows you to access and manage Amazon Web Services through a simple and intuitive web-based user interface.
+You can only access the AWS management console if you have a valid user name and password.

+##  The AWS Command Line Interface (CLI)
+Is a unified tool to manage your AWS services.
+With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

+## The AWS Software Development Kit (AWS SDK)
+Can simplify using AWS services in your applications with an API tailored to your programming language or platform.
+Programming languages supported include Java, .NET, Node.js, PHP, Python, Ruby, Go, and C++.

 # General
 - A computer on which AWS runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.
 AWS drives the concept of virtualization by allowing the physical host machine to operate multiple virtual machines as guests (for multiple customers) to help maximize the effective use of computing resources such as memory, network bandwidth and CPU cycles.
+- Amazon Web Services (AWS) allows customers to assign metadata to their AWS resources in the form of tags.
+Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources.
+Although there are no inherent types of tags, they enable customers to categorize resources by purpose, owner, environment, or other criteria.
+An effective tagging strategy will give you improved visibility and monitoring, help you create accurate chargeback/showback models, and get more granular and precise insights into usage and spend by applications and teams.
+- Data sovereignty is the concept that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.
+Data sovereignty is a factor you should consider when choosing your AWS region

+## Infrastructure as a Service (IaaS)
+Contains the basic building blocks for Cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
+Infrastructure as a Service provides you with the highest level of flexibility and management control over your IT resources and is most similar to existing IT resources that many IT departments and developers are familiar with today.

+## Platform as a Service (PaaS)
+Removes the need for your organization to manage the underlying infrastructure (usually hardware and operating systems) and allows you to focus on the deployment and management of your applications.
+This helps you be more efficient as you don’t need to worry about resource procurement, capacity planning, software maintenance, patching, or any of the other undifferentiated heavy lifting involved in running your application.
+A common example of a PaaS platform is the AWS Elastic Beanstalk service.
+Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

+##  Software as a Service(SaaS)
+provides you with a completed product that is run and managed by the service provider.
+In most cases, people referring to Software as a Service are referring to end-user applications.
+With a SaaS offering you do not have to think about how the service is maintained or how the underlying infrastructure is managed; you only need to think about how you will use that particular piece software.
+A common example of a SaaS application is web-based email where you can send and receive email without having to manage feature additions to the email product or maintaining the servers and operating systems that the email program is running on.

 ## AWS Auto Scaling
 Is the feature that automates the process of adding/removing server capacity (based on demand).
 Autoscaling allows you to reduce your costs by automatically turning off resources that aren’t in use.
 On the other hand, Autoscaling ensures that your application runs effectively by provisioning more server capacity if required.

 ## Horizontal Scaling
 Scaling horizontally takes place through an increase in the number of resources (e.g., adding more hard drives to a storage array or adding more servers to support an application).
 This is a great way to build Internet-scale applications that leverage the elasticity of cloud computing.

 ## Vertical Scaling:
 Scaling vertically takes place through an increase in the specifications of an individual resource (e.g., upgrading a server with a larger hard drive, adding more memory, or provisioning a faster CPU).
 On Amazon EC2, this can easily be achieved by stopping an instance and resizing it to an instance type that has more RAM, CPU, I/O,or networking capabilities.
 This way of scaling can eventually hit a limit and it is not always a cost efficient or highly available approach.
 However, it is very easy to implement and can be sufficient for many use cases especially as a short term solution.

 Vertical-scaling is often limited to the capacity constraints of a single machine, scaling beyond that capacity often involves downtime and comes with an upper limit.
 With horizontal-scaling it is often easier to scale dynamically by adding more machines in parallel.
 Hence, in most cases, horizontal-scaling is recommended over vertical-scaling.

 ## AWS Elastic Load Balancer (ELB)
 Is a service that distributes the incoming application traffic to multiple targets that you define.
-- Application Load Balancer (Http) More intteligent
+- Application Load Balancer (Http and https) More intteligent
-- Network Load Balancer(TCP/UDP) More faster
+- Network Load Balancer(TCP/TLS) More faster
 - Classic Load Balancer Not used now.
+- Gateway Load Balancer

 ## The difference between AWS-managed services and customer-managed services:
 - For AWS-managed services such as Amazon RDS and Amazon DynamoDB, AWS is responsible for performing all the operations needed to keep the service running.